“Phantom scenes” expanding the city, presented by stage designers

 Extracting these memories of local people’s personal interpretations of the landscape and festivals, models of an imaginary shopping street were created from the varied memories.

-On the Phantom Edition website, audiences can view videos and slideshows of a city formed by these models.
+On the Phantom Edition website, audiences can view a short film and slideshows of a city formed by these models.
 View a nonexistent city from a range of perspectives and come into contact with scenes from a festival that might once have taken place.